free genealogy since 1996

 1921

-Fort Wayne's Carole Lombard, the queen of screwball comedy, makes her film debut as a tomboy in "A Perfect Crime."
+1921 - Fort Wayne's Carole Lombard, the queen of screwball comedy, makes her film debut as a tomboy in "A Perfect Crime."

 William Hosey is elected to his third term as Fort Wayne mayor.
 Copied from 1920-1929: THE ROARING 20s Timeline from 1920 to 1929: Roaring 20s from the archives of The News-Sentinel newspaper.

 1921, January 10 - a fire in the basement of the U.S. Department of Commerce building in Washington, DC, destroyed or severely damaged most of the 1890 Census records.
-Some 1890 records survive, including parts of counties in 10 states and portions of Washington, DC.
-Additionally, some records from the 1890 Veterans Census are available at the National Archives and Records Administration.
-The 1890 Veterans Census collected additional data from Union veterans and widows.
+See our 1890 Census page.

-Copied from January 21, 2016 U.S. Census Bureau Facebook post.
+January 21, 2016 post by the U.S. Census Bureau on Facebook:

-1921, February 12 - the Allen County-Fort Wayne Historical Society was founded by 141 community leaders and history enthusiasts.
+On 12 February 1921 the Allen County-Fort Wayne Historical Society was founded by 141 community leaders and history enthusiasts.
 Before that time, the first objects in the Historical Society’s artifact collection were assembled beginning in 1901 by the Mary Penrose Wayne Chapter of the Daughters of the American Revolution.
 Artifacts from the early historical collection were on display in the county’s first museum, the “Relic Room” at the Allen County Courthouse from 1902 to 1926.
 In 1927, the museum was opened in the Old Swinney Homestead and remained there until 1980 when the Historical Society relocated to the Old City Hall Historical Museum, which was renamed the History Center in 2002.
 The History Center continues its dedication to teaching others about the history of our community and preserving the multitude of stories and artifacts that make Fort Wayne and Allen County fascinating places.
 The museum’s historical collection, which now includes over 28,000 artifacts, 20,000 photographs and over 750 linear feet of archival material, is one of the largest anthologies of locally relevant historic materials in the Midwest and reflects our heritage from the glacial period to the early twenty-first century.
 More important than merely collecting, these symbols of the past are shared with the public through exhibits, programs and publications.
 Storytelling is mankind’s oldest art form and, as the leading historical agency in northeast Indiana, the History Center is one of the state’s foremost storytellers.
 Every artifact, image and document in the museum’s collection has a history and preserving those stories is as critical as preserving the objects themselves.
 This Accession Register book, from the tenure of Curator Frances Rawles (1947-1956), includes information about all of the donations and loans made to the Historical Society between 1947 and 1955.
-A sampling of objects from its first few pages illustrates the array of topics from the organization’s early efforts to collect, preserve and share our community’s unique history and vibrant heritage.
+A sampling of objects from its first few pages illustrates the array of topics from the organization’s early efforts to collect, preserve and share our community’s unique history and vibrant heritage. #sociallyhistory.

 1921, May 19 - Emergency Quota Act added two new features to American immigration law: numerical limits on immigration and the use of a quota system for establishing those limits from Wikipedia, The Free Encyclopedia.